OzzyCallooh/KnightroBot/README.md

 ## Running the Bot

-KnightroBot uses the [Fasteners](https://fasteners.readthedocs.io) library to prevent multiple copies of itself from running at once.
-Run the bot using Python 3 via the command line:
+Run the bot using Python 3 and provide a JSON configuration file as the first argument.

 ```shell
 python startup.py dev.config.json
 ```

+Previously, KnightroBot used the [Fasteners](https://fasteners.readthedocs.io) library and an intermediate startup script to prevent multiple copies of itself from running at once.